mouse-reeve/book-scraper/README.md

 book-scraper
 ============

-Crawls LibraryThing to extract character and place data from "common knowledge" for books in a LibraryThing user's catalog.
+Crawls LibraryThing to extract data from a LibraryThing user's catalog.
 If the LibraryThing user is me.